wburklund/recipes-as-code/docs/index.md

 # Recipes As Code

-My personal recipe management system, built on [MkDocs](https://www.mkdocs.org/).
+Recipe management system built on [MkDocs](https://www.mkdocs.org/).
+Leverages YAML for efficient representation of recipes.
 All recipes are publicly available and cited.

 ## Features (WIP)